 My favorite feature on the Grom Bindings is the 1-strap design.
 For very young kids, this strap offers all the support they need and it’s designed for small hands in mittens to do independently.
-The other great thing is they fit very small feet – as small as a toddler size 7.
+The Grom Bindings fit kids shoe size 1K-3K, while the Mini Grom fits smaller kids and toddler sizes 7C-13C.

 One thing I wish Burton would add is forward lean.
 The Grom Bindings don’t have any forward lean, and I think this would be hugely beneficial to little kids learning to turn (especially with the convex base design).

 Kids snowboard or ski helmets are a personal preference and it’s a good idea to try on several before buying.
 We’ve tried other helmet brands such as Giro and Lucky Bums, and the Anon helmets fit my kids the best.

 Anon helmets are fleecy soft on the inside with lots of ventilation so you don’t end up with a sweaty head.
 The internal BOA adjustment dial allows for micro adjustments so the helmet fits just right.
 And the chin strap is a magnetic-click design so little kids can strap it independently – even with mittens on!